 - Leave some dead wood in your backyard.
 Dead wood provides shelter and nesting space for many beneficial insects, including leaf cutter bees and mason bees.
 Entire trees or even branches will suit this purpose.
 Birds will also appreciate these.
 These are important for wintering over larvae.

 - Provide artificial nesting sites for native bees.
 Something as simple as a length of untreated 4×4 or 2×8 drilled with holes for nest tunnels.
 Artificial nesting habitats can also be made with bundles of reeds and bamboo bound together.
-I will be posting an example of a home-made mason bee habitat in the next installment.
+Below is an example of a native bee habitat that I made.

 - Put out a small plate of freshly cut pieces of banana, oranges, apples and other fruit.
 If you can, place this in the shade so it does not dry out and keep it fresh.